Bradley-svg/GB-Heat-Pump-App-V1/docs/observability.md

 ### Operator workflow & safety checklist

-1. **Review existing mappings** – Filter by topic or direction and expand the list if needed.
+1. **Review existing mappings** â€“ Filter by topic or direction and expand the list if needed.
 Confirm the device/profile bindings before editing.
-2. **Edit or create carefully** – The form normalizes blank strings to `null` so leaving `device_id` or `profile_id` empty unbinds the mapping.
+2. **Edit or create carefully** â€“ The form normalizes blank strings to `null` so leaving `device_id` or `profile_id` empty unbinds the mapping.
 Use valid JSON for `transform`; malformed payloads are rejected.
-3. **Audit awareness** – Every mutation creates an audit record with actor email, IP, and before/after metadata.
-Reference `/api/audit/logs?entity_type=mqtt_mapping` for change history during incident reviews.
-4. **Safe deletion** – Deleting a mapping removes it immediately from the worker.
+4. **Safe deletion** â€“ Deleting a mapping removes it immediately from the worker.
 Use the enable toggle when you need a reversible pause; delete only once the alternative routing is confirmed.
-5. **Post-change verification** – After updating, trigger the relevant MQTT path (e.g., send a dry-run command) and monitor the audit + telemetry feeds to confirm the change behaves as expected.

 ## Next steps checklist